FeignClaims/cpp_novice_template/README_install_thirdparty_libraries.md

 )
 ```

-Reopen your IDE (or reconfigure cmake in your IDE somehow) again.
+Clear the CMake cache and reconfigure CMake in your IDE in some way (for example, you might delete the build or out folder and restart the software).

 Done.